ivoba-oxid/oxid-sitemap/readme.md

 ## Installation

-- run 'composer require ivoba-oxid/oxid-sitemap'
+- run 'composer require ivoba-oxid/oxid-sitemap:2.0.x-dev'
-- copy content of */vendor/ivoba-oxid/oxid-sitemap/copy_this* to your shop
+- copy 'sitemap_xml.php' from */vendor/ivoba-oxid/oxid-sitemap/copy_this* to /source/ directory
 - edit sitemap_xml.php to your needs, if necessary
 - take care that your target file is writeable by the webserver
 - create a cronjob that calls http://yourshop.biz/sitemap_xml.php